bdhammel/simulated-visar/README.md

 The target class defines the velocity profile that will be recorded by the visar system (i.e. the shock front moving / interface velocity of a target of interest).

-This velocity profile is loaded during the initilization of the target instance.
-Two built-in profiles are availible for testing.
+This velocity profile is loaded during the initialization of the target instance.
+Two built-in profiles are available for testing.

- - `step` : a discontinious velocity jump
+ - `step` : a discontinuous velocity jump
  - `sigmoid` : a sigmoid-shaped velocity jump
  - `stationary` : 0 velocity change, used in generating reference images

-To help visulize the velocity profile, a helper plotting function is availible, and can be called via the following command:
+To help visualize the velocity profile, a helper plotting function is available, and can be called via the following command:

 ~~~python
 target.plot_velocity()